Photo of Alexander Thompson

 Alexander Thompson

 Alexander Thompson (b.
-1980) is an American physical oceanographer and science communicator whose research focuses on light–ice interactions and ocean optics.
-He earned a B.S. in physics from the University of Washington and a Ph.D. in oceanography from Scripps Institution of Oceanography, where he studied radiative transfer in polar seas.
-Thompson has led field campaigns in McMurdo Sound and the Fram Strait, developing hyperspectral instruments for ships and sea ice.
+1980) is an American physical oceanographer and science communicator whose research centers on light–ice interactions and ocean optics.
+He earned a B.S. in physics from the University of Washington and a Ph.D. in oceanography from Scripps Institution of Oceanography, where he specialized in radiative transfer in polar seas.
+Thompson has led field campaigns in McMurdo Sound and the Fram Strait, conducted ice-station work in Svalbard, and developed hyperspectral instruments for ships and sea ice.
 He is an associate professor of marine physics and a frequent contributor to national science magazines.
-When not at sea, he mentors early-career researchers and photographs coastal light phenomena near his home in Seattle.

 Books